John Bernard Fitzpatrick

-John Bernard Fitzpatrick (November 1, 1812 – February 13, 1866) was an American Catholic prelate who served as bishop of Boston in Massachusetts from 1846 until his death in 1866.
+John Bernard Fitzpatrick (November 1, 1812 – February 13, 1866) was an American Catholic prelate who served as Bishop of Boston from 1846 until his death in 1866.

 Biography

 Early life

 John Fitzpatrick was born on November 1, 1812, in Boston, Massachusetts, to Bernard and Eleanor Flinn.
 A tailor, Bernard Flinn had emigrated in 1805 to the United States with his family from King's County in Ireland.
 John Fitzpatrick's maternal grandfather served in a Massachusetts regiment during the American Revolution.
 As a young child, he served as an altar boy and attended the local primary schools.

 After attending local primary schools, Fitzpatrick was a pupil at the Boston Latin School from 1826 to 1829, during which time he distinguished himself for his studies and conduct.

 At the suggestion of Bishop Benedict Fenwick, Fitzpatrick then enrolled at the Petit Seminaire, run by the Sulpician Fathers, in Montreal, Quebec.
 In addition to his studies, Fitzpatrick was named professor of rhetoric and belles-lettres during his fourth year in the seminary.
 He also became fluent in Latin, Greek, and French by this time.
-After graduating from the Petit Seminaire in 1837, Fitzpatrick entered the Seminary of St. Sulpice in Paris, France, where he did his theological studies.
+After graduating from the Petit Seminaire in 1837, Fitzpatrick entered the Seminary of St. Sulpice in France, where he did his theological studies.